ProfProgram/Gilded-Canvas/README.md

 	FontEnd:

 		Routes are working.
 NavBar is functional.
 CSS is inconsistent.
-Shows all images in a list.
-		Search by category or name using search bar or the category select.
+		Search by category or name using search bar or the category select, this will send you to the product page with auto filled filters.

 	BackEnd:

-		Adds to the basket, does so when not logged in (issue), but functions as intended when logged in.
+		Only backend needed was handling the filter data pass-over from home to product page.

-Contact / About:
+Contact Us:

 	FontEnd: